 - Storing and Caring for Your Compass

-Many people choose to keep compasses around for a backup.
-Sometimes that in a survival kit, the car trunk, or on the dash of a boat for navigation when the “lights go out”.
+Many choose to keep compasses around as a backup navigation option.
+Sometimes that’s in a survival kit, the car trunk, or on the dash of a boat for navigation when it gets dark.
 We all know that batteries and electricity, no matter the source, may run out in certain situations.
 You can help prevent that with a solar charger, as these can charge up electronics as long as there’s sunlight.

-Some hikers choose to keep a small, lightweight compass attached to their zipper or on the top of their hiking pole in addition to the main orienteering compass and a handheld GPS.
+Some hikers choose to keep a small, lightweight compass attached to their zipper or on the top of their hiking pole as well as their main orienteering compass and handheld GPS.
 Of course, not everyone feels the need for three compasses, but it can be a great backup option when you need it.

 Orienteering and Adventure Racing